EcoDynForecast/FREC3004_EnvInformatics_Class/Module3_Lake_Ice_Phenology/Module3_Lake_Ice_Phenology_Student.md

 #INSERT CODE
 ```

-Third, calculate a regression sepearately for the two time periods.
+Third, calculate a regression separately for the two time periods.

 ``` r
 #INSERT CODE